iterate-ch/docs/protocols/webdav/nextcloud.md

 ## Known Limitations

+### `Connection failed`

+Adding the path to the server field can cause constant DNS failures while connecting.

 ### 0-Byte Files

 If you are running an Apache configuration make sure to disable `fastcgi` and `php-fpm`.
 Refer to our [best practice for Nextcloud and ownCloud installations](../../mountainduck/issues/fastcgi.md).